 What dental concerns can cause headaches?

-A wide range of dental concerns can cause tension headaches.
-Because your dental structures are meant to work together while performing daily tasks such as chewing or speaking, if your teeth are missing, damaged, or misaligned, you may begin to experience tension headaches over time.
+A range of dental concerns can cause tension headaches.
+You may begin to experience tension headaches over time if you have missing, damaged, or misaligned teeth.
 This is because your mouth and facial muscles are under added pressure when performing these daily tasks.
+Your dental structures need to work together while performing daily tasks such as chewing or speaking.

 What is a TMJ disorder?

 A TMJ disorder may present as jaw pain, tension headaches, or earaches, among other symptoms.
-These symptoms are caused by injury or inflammation to the temporomandibular joint of your jaw.
+Injury or inflammation to the temporomandibular joint of your jaw causes these symptoms.
 This is the main joint at work when you are chewing or speaking.
 TMJ disorders can develop following dental damage, missing teeth, teeth grinding, or bite pattern misalignment.

-A treatment plan for your TMJ disorder will need to be personalized to your smile.
-Our doctors will work with you to address the underlying causes of your TMJ disorder and tension headaches.
+To begin, our dentists will create a detailed and personalized treatment plan for your TMJ disorder.
+Our dentists will work with you to address the underlying causes of your TMJ disorder and tension headaches.
 To address bite misalignment, we may recommend Invisalign or other orthodontic options.

 To replace missing teeth or broken teeth, we may recommend dental implants, dental bridges, or dental crowns.
 We may also recommend Botox to relieve certain TMJ symptoms.
 Your treatment will all depend on what our dental professionals think will help you the most.